Skip to main content

 Teaching Rationale And Relationship

 The module begins with a lecture given by the module leader.
 This ensures that students get a chance to fully engage with the structure of the module and ask any questions they may have.
-This time will also allow students to get to know the lecturer and the other students which is vital for a healthy study environment.
+This time will also allow students to get to know the instructor and the other students which is vital for a healthy study environment.

 In drop-in surgeries, the students can seek advice from the module leader on the coursework and their personal progress.